powersindustries/DataTypesAndAlgorithms_Java/README.md

     - Get Method -> O(1)

-### Graphs
+## Graphs
 - Anatomy of a graph:
     - `Vertex` -> Circle on diagram that contains piece of data.
         - There can be no limit to number of edges that branch off a Vertex.
     - `Edge` -> Line on the diagram that connects two Vertices.
         - Edges can be weighted.
 This adds a value to an edge between two vertices.
         - Edges can be directional.
 We assume most edges are 2 directional, but sometimes its only one.
-- Common Types of Graph Representations:
+- Common Types of DataTypes.Graph Representations:
-    - `Adjacency Matrix` -> Graph where the data is outlined in a 2x2 matrix.
+    - `Adjacency Matrix` -> DataTypes.Graph where the data is outlined in a 2x2 matrix.
         - The rows represent the vertex and the columns represent what has edges connecting to the vertices.
         - Great for displaying weights of edges.
 Not very efficient.
     - `Ajacency List` -> Represent the graph using a hash map where the key is the vertex and the value is an array of vertices.